Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 style.css
 ```
 .
-├── config--> :file_folder: Folder contains configuration settings and middleware compotents that interact with the
+├── config--> 📂 Folder contains configuration settings and middleware compotents that interact with the
 |   |              application to support verification metrics and route path direction.
 |   |
 |   ├── middleware